JustNikhill/JustNikhill/README.md

-- 👋 Hi, I’m Nikhil
 - DO WHAT EXCITES
+- 🤖 Hi, I’m Nikhil
-- 📫 How to reach me ...You can reach me at nkrider27@gmail.com
+- 📫 You can reach me at nkrider27@gmail.com

 ### SKILLS